supermomme/poc-deploy-via-push/README.md

 # POC Deploy via docker push

-## Idea
+## How does it work?

+A push to a private registry should trigger a deployment.
+This is done using the notification channel from the distribution-registry.
+It acts like a webhook when events such as a push are triggered in the registry.
+The deployment-manager™ receives the event/webhook and triggers a deployment to kubernetes, knative or similar.

-Deploy docker images only via docker push.
+TLDR: Deploy docker images only via docker push.

 ## Setup